 While browsing through their official website, I stumbled upon this line – Experience a wild, adrenaline-fueled, breathtaking, captivating, endless, bustling getaway in South Africa.
 I guess that says it all!

 Written by Guest Writer: Desha Makar (That Foodie Chick)

-Hailing from Mumbai & Dubai, Desha loves to click, eat and travel – not always in the same order.
-Her fondest memories have been created around a dinner table sharing a delicious meal with family or indulging in life-changing conversations over a cup of coffee.
+Born and raised in Mumbai, Desha loves to click, eat and travel – not always in the same order.
+Her favorite memories have been created around a dinner table sharing a delicious meal with family or indulging in life-changing conversations over a cup of coffee.

 After working with a magazine and PR firm, she finally decided to pursue her passion and created That Foodie Chick.
 It a platform through which she shares her unflinching love for food, travel, photography and real-life experiences.

 She also contributes to various magazines and websites on a freelance basis.
 A believer of ‘Do what you love, love what you do’.
 Desha is all set to explore the world – one plate…place at a time!

 All text and images courtesy Desha (That Foodie Chick)

 Disclaimer: This post contains affiliate links.
 Buying the product will result in a small commission to me at no extra added cost to you :)